arunsadhasivam/AdobeAEMCQ/Eclipse-CRX Integration/Readme.md

-change the files in apps module and go to root mvn project C:\ARUN\workspace\WebApi which has embedded with core,apps,content,it.launcher,it.test.
+change the files in apps module and go to root mvn project C:\ARUN\workspace\WebApi which has embedded with core,apps,content,it.launcher,it.test. since webApi.ui.apps and webApi.core is the module which we need changes.as we comment other modules in pom.xml. core - WCMUse htl sightly components. apps- all web jsp , html pages etc- all css,js files lib- main lib components,sightly htl taglibs,cq connect jars ,servlet 404.jsp files. all jar files will be inside install folder

 C:\ARUN\workspace\WebApi> mvn clean install -PautoInstallPackage